thomasleveil/cabot-check-http/README.md

-Cabot ICMP Check Plugin
+Cabot HTTP Check Plugin
 =====

-This is a plugin for running ICMP (Ping) checks agains a server in Cabot.
+This is a plugin for running HTTP checks agains a server in Cabot.

 ## Installation
-cabot_check_icmp should come installed with cabot as default however if you need to install it manually, append
+cabot_check_http should come installed with cabot as default however if you need to install it manually, append

-cabot_check_icmp
+cabot_check_http

 to the variable